-The entire Buddhist spiritual path is contained within the three wheels.
-A genuine student embarking on a genuine path is highly encouraged to bring all the three wheels onto the path in order receive genuine blessings.
+We can summarize the Buddhist spiritual path within what we call the three wheels (‘khorlo mam gsum). of Buddha activity.
+When a sincere student embarks on the genuine path he or she is highly encouraged to utilize all three wheels on the path in order receive genuine blessings.

 - The wheel of listening and reflecting